seezmash/fancy-notebook/README.md

 [![Project Banner](https://github.com/seezmash/readme-images/blob/main/fancy-notebook.png)](https://fancy-notebook.web.app/)

 # About this project
-A simple blog and community app design built with Next.js, can be connected to your headless CMS of choice.
+A simple note managing app hosted on Firebase that interacts with a Firestore database.
 A humble demo is available over at [fancy-notebook.web.app](https://fancy-notebook.web.app/).

 ### Built with